 To comply with legislation, you will receive an annual statement from the Trustees providing details regarding the Scheme's funding position.
 This statement will be based on calculations carried out when the Scheme had its last formal valuation.
 Such valuations are typically carried out every three years and, for this Scheme, the last valuation was as at 31 March 2019.
-The next valuation of the Scheme is due as at 31 March 2022.
+The next valuation of the Scheme as at 31 March 2022 is currently being undertaken.